 Innovation has continued on the current Candu 6 design.
 Although it was later shelved, features from the Candu 9 design (about 900 MWe) have been incorporated into recent Candu 6 reactors.
 The Candu 9 design has flexible fuel requirements ranging from natural uranium through slightly-enriched uranium, recovered uranium from reprocessing spent PWR fuel, mixed uranium and plutonium oxide (MOX) fuel, direct use of spent PWR fuel, to thorium.
-The innovations in Candu 9, along with experience in building recent Korean and Chinese units, has gone into the Enhanced Candu – built as twin units – with a capacity increase to 750 MWe and flexible fuel options, plus 4.5-year construction and 60-year plant life (with mid-life pressure tube replacement).
+The innovations in Candu 9, along with experience in building recent Korean and Chinese units, has gone into the Enhanced Candu-6 (EC6) – built as twin units – with a capacity increase to 750 MWe and flexible fuel options, plus 4.5-year construction and 60-year plant life (with mid-life pressure tube replacement).
 It is presented as a third-generation design.
-Beyond this, the actual Candu 9 design has been shelved.

 Beyond the ACR designs, AECL was also developing the Candu-X, a supercritical reactor that is a step forward from the ACR.
-It was expected to be available about 2020.
+It was expected to be available about 2020 but has been shelved.

 Uranium mining in Canada is covered in the information page on Uranium Production in Canada.